Mechanix97/DS-2000/README.md

 # DS-2000

 A professional, open-source desktop application for Discord integration and hardware device control.
-Built with Rust, Tauri, and modern web technologies.
+Built with Rust, Tauri and html&css.

 ## Features